Jobber vs. Workiz (2026): Which Field Service Platform Fits Your Shop?

 Where Workiz Wins

-Workiz was built with a short list of trades at its core: cleaning services, locksmith, appliance repair, junk removal, and garage door.
-The evidence shows up in the details.
+Workiz was built for a short list of trades: cleaning services, locksmith, appliance repair, junk removal, and garage door.
+The details show it.
 Their dispatch board handles high-frequency, same-day job volumes well.
 Their customer portal supports repeat-booking workflows common in residential cleaning.
-Their phone system — more on that below — fits the call-heavy reality of locksmith and appliance repair shops.
+Their phone system — more below — fits the call-heavy reality of locksmith and appliance repair shops.

-If your business runs 8–15 jobs per day, handles a mix of scheduled and emergency calls, and relies on inbound phone volume for a significant chunk of revenue, Workiz was essentially designed for you.
-The job tagging, source tracking, and call-to-job conversion workflow feel native rather than bolted on.
+If your business runs 8–15 jobs per day, handles scheduled and emergency calls, and relies on inbound phone volume, Workiz was designed for you.
+Job tagging, source tracking, and call-to-job workflows feel native rather than bolted on.

 Where Jobber Wins

 Jobber plays broader.
-It’s a solid fit for landscaping, lawn care, tree service, HVAC, plumbing, painting, and general contracting — trades where job complexity varies, quotes need line-item depth, and client relationships span months or years rather than individual service calls.
+It’s solid for landscaping, lawn care, tree service, HVAC, plumbing, painting, and general contracting.
+Job complexity varies.
+Quotes need line-item depth.
+Client relationships span months or years rather than single service calls.

-Platforms like Housecall Pro and ServiceM8 compete in similar territory (see our full Housecall Pro review and our full ServiceM8 review), but Jobber’s quoting flexibility, client hub, and QuickBooks Online integration give it an edge for contractors who need a clean handoff to their bookkeeper.
-According to Jobber’s website, their QuickBooks sync is two-way — not just invoice export, but a sync that keeps your chart of accounts clean.
+Platforms like Housecall Pro and ServiceM8 compete in similar territory (see our full Housecall Pro review and our full ServiceM8 review).
+Jobber’s quoting flexibility, client hub, and QuickBooks Online integration give it an edge.
+Contractors need a clean handoff to their bookkeeper.
+According to Jobber’s website, their QuickBooks sync is two-way.
+It syncs your chart of accounts clean, not just invoice export.

 How Does Scheduling and Dispatch Compare?